 - Serve with a squeeze of lemon juice and a garnish of fresh parsley, if desired.

-- New England Baked Haddock is traditionally made with crushed Ritz crackers.
+- How to use Ritz crackers: New England Baked Haddock is traditionally made with crushed Ritz crackers.
 You can use them if you prefer- just put them in a zip-top bag and use a rolling pin to crush them.
 Then, use in place of the breadcrumbs in the recipe and use only 3 tablespoons of melted butter instead of 6.

 - The provided nutrition information does not include any added sodium from seasoning to taste, any optional ingredients, and it does not take brands into account.
 Feel free to calculate it yourself using this calculator or by adding the recipe to Yummly.